Planning-Inspectorate/back-office/docs/uploading-files.md

 DATABASE_URL
 ```

-Then for the document storage API, create a .env.local file that mirrors the dev settings for:
+Then for the document storage API, create a .env file that mirrors the dev settings for:

 ```
 AZURE_BLOB_STORE_HOST
 ```

-Finally for the web app, create a .env.local file that mirrors dev settings for:
+Finally for the web app, create a .env file that mirrors dev settings for:

 ```
 APPEALS_CASE_OFFICER_GROUP_ID